VahaMikko/VahaMikko/README.md

 ## Hi there 👋

-**VahaMikko/VahaMikko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ... finding new interesting opportunities
-- 🌱 I’m currently learning ... to code
+- 🌱 I’m currently learning ... python and new IDE
 - 👯 I’m looking to collaborate on ... any Quality related topics
 - 🤔 I’m looking for help with ... getting better in understanding how software works under the hood
 - 💬 Ask me about ...